lauracosgrove/p8105_hw2_lec2197/homework2.md

 ### Data Interpretation

-The Mr. Trash dataset contains data about 215 dumpsters, the dates they were surveyed, and their contents.
-Each dumpster surveyed collected, taking the meadian as average, about 34000 cigarette butts, 2240 plastic bottles, 2140 (empty) bags of chips, and 13 lost sports balls!
+The Mr. Trash dataset contains data about 285 dumpsters, the dates they were surveyed, and their contents.
+Each dumpster surveyed collected, taking the median as average, about 26000 cigarette butts, 1930 plastic bottles, 1840 (empty) bags of chips, and 8 lost sports balls!
 The median number of sports balls in a dumpster in 2016 was 26 balls -- a tough year for the athletes of Baltimore.

-The precipitation dataset contains data about the precipitation in Baltimore over the years 2016 and 2017 (up to August 2017); 20 months' worth of data is represented.
-The mean value of inches of precipitation from January - August in 2017 was 3.74 inches, and for the whole of 2016 was 3.33 inches.
+The precipitation dataset contains data about the precipitation in Baltimore over the years 2016 and 2017; 24 months' worth of data is represented.
+The mean value of inches of precipitation in 2017 was 3.33 inches, and for 2016 was 3.6 inches.

-The total precipitation in 2017, for the months available in the dataset, was 29.93 inches.
+The total precipitation in 2017 was 39.95 inches.

 Problem 3
 ---------